resthub/resthub.org/backbone-stack.rst

       ...
    });

-Please note that, as explained before, original backbone distribution is accessible with ``backbone-orig`` path.
+Please note that, as explained before, the original backbone distribution is accessible with a specific ``backbone-orig`` path.

 All extensions paths and shims are defined in ``main.js`` :